Do non-citizens have the constitutional protection of due process of law, and if so what would happen if they’re arrested during the protests?

 Until you know the consequences of your criminal history, you should be aware that traveling outside the United States, renewing your green card, or applying to become an LPR or citizen could put you at risk of being placed into deportation proceedings.
 You should be very careful to obey all criminal laws since any further arrests or interactions with the government might also put you at risk of being put in deportation proceedings.

 Now, during these protests, be very careful and know your rights.
-There have been reports that some states, like New York, charge protesters who were arrested with felony Riot which is a serious crime and can possibly have very serious immigration consequences.
+There have been reports that some states, like New York, charge protesters who were arrested during the protests with felony Riot which is a serious crime and can possibly have very serious immigration consequences.
 So all the noncitizens should be vigilant.
 While showing solidarity for this cause is highly important as a social movement, there are multiple precautions you can take to at least lower the chances of facing immigration consequences:

 - You have the right to remain silent if an officer stops you.
 If you choose to do so, say so out loud.
 You do not need to tell the officer where you were born or how you came to the United States.